SzWoz/todo-js/README.md

 # Summary

 This is side project to leran JavaScipt from Frontend mentor.
 Its main purpose is to create todo elements, that are saved to local storage.
+Built with Html, JavaScript and SCSS
 <br>Link to Frontend mentor: https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW
 ## Screen Shot